 As I mentioned earlier, Jakarta is a city steeped in history.
 The city itself was established in the 1500’s.
 During the era of the spice trade, the Dutch established Jakarta as a trade port (back then they called in Batavia), and later it became the administrative center of the Dutch colonial government.
 Many old colonial buildings have since been turned into museums.

 But even beyond the historical sites, Jakarta has many interesting museums that are worth visiting.
-They’re a great way to learn about the city’s history and culture.
+As a worldschooling family, we love using museums as a worldschooling resource for learning.
+They’re a great way to explore a city’s history and culture.

 The Monumen Nasional (known as Monas, for short), is one of the most iconic attractions in Jakarta.
 Sitting in the center of Merdeka Square (Freedom Square) in central Jakarta, the monument stands at 433 feet tall, like a giant candle in the middle of the city.
 Within the base of Monas is a museum with dioramas depicting significant moments in Indonesia’s history.